char/starboard/README.md

 ## Usage

 The Starboard API server is configured through environment variables:
+- `STARBOARD_KEY` defines the authorization key to be able to modify the list of starred projects.
 - `STARBOARD_STATIC` defines the location of the served static website.
 Defaults to `data/starboard/`
 - `STARBOARD_DATABASE` defines the location of the sqlite3 database file.
 Defaults to `data/starboard.db`
-- `STARBOARD_KEY` defines the authorization key to be able to modify the list of starred projects.
+- `STARBOARD_ADMIN` defines the name of the person that administrates the Starboard instance.
+Defaults to "the admin".

 Starboard has one API endpoint, `/star`.
 You can:
 - `GET` it to list all the starred projects